 Simple changes to the way you drive can have a positive impact on the environment and save you money.

-RACQ research found drivers could save up to $300 per year if they adopted "eco-driving" strategies by reducing fuel use and cutting their vehicle’s carbon emissions.
+RACQ research found drivers could save up to $400 per year, based on a fuel price of $2 per litre, if they adopted "eco-driving" strategies by reducing fuel use and cutting their vehicle’s carbon emissions.

 RACQ Head of Public Policy Susan Furze said eco-driving was the implementation of a series of strategies – including driving techniques, vehicle maintenance and non-driving actions – which reduced the amount of fuel your vehicle used.